 Daily Maintenance Tips

-Regular sweeping or vacuuming is key to keeping dust and dirt from scratching the surface of your floors.
-Use a soft broom or a vacuum with a wood floor attachment to prevent damage to the finish.
+Regular sweeping or vacuuming is essential to prevent dust and dirt from scratching hardwood floors.
+Use a soft broom or a vacuum with a wood floor attachment to safeguard the finish.

 Best Practices for Preventing Damage